-Some people might be offered medicines called benzodiazepines to help reduce panic attacks.
-But these medicines are usually only offered to people with severe symptoms, as for most people they don't seem to work as well as other treatments.
+Some people might be offered medications called benzodiazepines to help reduce panic attacks.
+But these medications are usually only offered to people with severe symptoms, as for most people they don't seem to work as well as other treatments.

 Benzodiazepines can also cause serious side effects and people may become dependent on them.
-In some countries benzodiazepines are no longer used to treat panic attacks.
-For example, they are rarely, if ever, used in the UK.
+So benzodiazepines are not used as much as they used to be, and are only recommended for short periods.